-The Delta Adapts Climate Change Vulnerability Assessment is an important step in the Council's efforts to develop a comprehensive, regional approach to climate resiliency in the Delta and Suisun Marsh.
-The CCVA helps the Council and Delta communities better understand regionally significant climate vulnerabilities and risk in the Delta and lays the foundation for future adaptation planning efforts by the Council and stakeholders.
+The Delta Adapts climate change vulnerability assessment is an important step in the Council's efforts to develop a comprehensive, regional approach to climate resiliency in the Delta and Suisun Marsh.
+The CCVA helps the Council and Delta communities better understand regionally significant climate vulnerabilities and risk in the Delta and lays the foundation for future adaptation planning efforts by the State of California to understand and plan for the effects of climate change.